 Romania is a parliamentary republic with a bicameral Parliament.
-The president of the country is elected every five years, the senators and the members of the lower chamber are elected every four years by universal secret ballot.
+The president of the country, the senators and the members of the lower chamber are elected every four years by universal secret ballot.

-The ethnic minorities, as well have a representation in the Parliament.
+The ethnic minorities also have a representation in Parliament.
 Democratic rights and freedoms are guaranteed by the Constitution.